dingodb/dingo/docs/release_notes/dingodb_0_3_0_rn.md

 ### 3.3 Import data from external

 - Support to import data from local files in CSV, JSON format
-- Support to import data from Kafka in CSV, JSON, and Avro format
+- Support to import data from Kafka in JSON and Avro format

 ## 4. Tools and Monitor